Labelbox/labelbox-python/README.md

    This includes essential libraries like Shapely, GeoJSON, NumPy, Pillow, and OpenCV-Python, enabling you to handle a wide range of data types and perform complex operations.

-### Building and Installing Locally
+### Building and installing locally

 For those who prefer or require a more hands-on approach, such as contributing to the SDK or integrating it into a complex project, building the SDK locally is the way to go.

-#### Steps for Local Installation
+#### Steps for local installation

-1. **Clone the SDK Repository:** First, clone the Labelbox SDK repository from GitHub to your local machine.
+1. **Clone the SDK repository:** First, clone the Labelbox SDK repository from GitHub to your local machine.

-2. **Install Required Dependencies:** To ensure all dependencies are met, run:
+2. **Install required dependencies:** To ensure all dependencies are met, run:

    ```bash
    pip install -r requirements.txt
    ```

-3. **Install the SDK Locally:** Navigate to the root directory of the cloned repository and run:
+3. **Install the SDK locally:** Navigate to the root directory of the cloned repository and run:

    ```bash
    pip install -e .